SSG-DRD-IOT/intel_retail_workshop/Analyse_face_data_on_cloud.md

 ![](images/cloudAnalysis.png)

 ###  Final Solution
-For complete solution click on following link [analyse_face_data_on_cloud.cpp](./solutions/cloudanalysis.md) which includes Face, Age and Gender detection using OpenVINO.
+For complete solution click on following link [analyse_face_data_on_cloud.cpp](./solutions/cloudanalysis.md) which includes Face, Age and Gender detection using OpenVINO™.

 - Build the solution in visual studio
 - Executable will be generated at ***C:\Users\Intel\Desktop\Retail\05-OpenVINO\deployment_tools\inference_engine\bin\intel64\Debug*** directory.